 - 74% Au recovery at Hasbrouck with three-stage crushing

 - Existing infrastructure; roads, water, power, and near-by town

 - Nevada - a low risk, pro-mining jurisdiction

-- Three Hills deposit fully permitted; construction ready
+- First-phase Three Hills Mine fully-permitted; construction ready

 Hasbrouck Deposit Reported Mineral Resources* November 3, 2014,